stephaneVercouillieBMID/slate/source/index.html.md

 2. Add details for the new URL mapping:
   * Entering your redirect URI in the `host` field
   * Add a `path`, `pathPrefix`, or `pathPattern` for the redirect URIs you want to map.
 For example, if you have a recipe-sharing app, with all the recipes available in the same activity, and your corresponding website's recipes are all in the same `/recipe directory`, use `pathPrefix` and enter `/recipe`.
 This way, the redirect URI http://www.recipe-app.com/recipe/grilled-potato-salad maps to the activity you select in the following step.
-  * Select the Activity the redirect URI should take users to.
+  * Select the Activity the redirect URI should take Users to.
   * Click OK.
 3. The App Links Assistant adds intent filters based on your URL mapping to the `AndroidManifest.xml` file, and highlights it in the `Preview` field.
 If the you would like to make any changes, click Open `AndroidManifest.xml` to edit the intent filter.